dsg753/Python-PacMan/README.md

 # Python PacMan

-PacMan the Game written on python
+PacMan the Game on python

 Current issues :